Restream/reindexer-py/README.md

-# The PyReindexer module provides a connector and its auxiliary tools for interaction with Reindexer (reindexer-dev required)
+# The PyReindexer module provides a connector and its auxiliary tools for interaction with Reindexer.
+Reindexer static library or reindexer-dev package must be installed

 * [pyreindexer.rx\_connector](#pyreindexer.rx_connector)
   * [RxConnector](#pyreindexer.rx_connector.RxConnector)